 What you will need:

-- Rotary cutting mat (If you're using scissors you won't need this)
+• Self-healing cutting mat (If you're using scissors you won't need this)

 The steps:

-1. Cut a rectangle 7” x 10” of the cotton fabric and 7" x 9.5" of the PUL fabric.
-You want the PUL fabric to be a bit shorter than the cotton fabric on the long side because it is stretchy and will and up being pretty much the same size!
+You want the PUL fabric to be a bit shorter than the cotton fabric on the long side as it is stretchy and ends up being the same size!

 The top stop (the two devices at the top end of the zipper to prevent the slider from coming off the zipper) should be on the left.